15 indicted in SCDC inmates' sextortion scheme targeting military personnel - South Carolina Radio Network

 “You’re just seeing another example,” he said.
 “Every week, every month, we’re seeing another example why these cell phones should be blocked in our prison system.”

-“We do not lock up criminals only to have them go to prison and continue their criminal conduct,” said U.S. Attorney Sherri Lydon.
-“It is the unfettered use of contraband cell phones that allows inmates to continue harming the citizens of South Carolina.”
+Officials say the illegal phones can help some inmates continue organizing crimes from behind bars.

-“They’re being controlled by prison inmates and they’re able to do this, they’re able to continue these criminal enterprises because they have access to these cell phones,” said U.S. Marshal Thomas Griffin of the District of South Carolina.
+“They’re being controlled by prison inmates and they’re able to do this, they’re able to continue these criminal enterprises because they have access to these cell phones,” U.S. Marshal for South Carolina Thomas Griffin said.
 “Director Stirling needs the relief and assistance from Washington, D.C. to implement this technology to shut these cell phones down and I hope the people in Washington that are standing in Director Stirling’s way will come on board and be a partner in this initiative.”

 “Folks that they read about in the front pages of the paper and they hear about the guilty verdicts are coming to the departments of corrections across the country,” Stirling said.
 “They’re physically incarcerated but as you see today, virtually they’re out there among us.
 They’re on the internet.
 They’re able to continue their schemes behind bars and continue their criminal ways.”